TomPlum/domain-driven-design-template/README.md

 ## Infrastructure
 > Provides generic technical capabilities that support the higher layers; message sending for the application, persistence for the domain, drawing widgets for the UI, and so on.
 The infrastructure layer may also support the pattern of interactions between the four layers through an architectural framework.

+# Separation of Concerns
+> Separating the domain layer from the infrastructure and user interface layers allows a much cleaner design of each layer.
+Isolated layers are much less expensive to maintain, because they tend to evolve at different rates and respond to different needs.
+The separation also helps with development in a distributed system, to allow different layers to be placed flexibly in different servers or clients, in order to minimise communication overhead and improve performance.
+(Fowler, 1996)

-*All quotes above are from 'Domain-Driven Design: Tackling Complexity in the Heart of Software, Eric J. Evans.*
+*All quotes above, unless otherwise cited, are from 'Domain-Driven Design: Tackling Complexity in the Heart of Software, Eric J. Evans.*

 *For a repository containing domain-driven design elements as marker interfaces.
 See my [domain-library](https://www.github.com/TomPlum/domain-library.git).*